sourcegraph/handbook/content/departments/engineering/dev/process/cloud_processes.md

 If you have created an organization on Sourcegraph Cloud for yourself that you’ve been using for testing or learning, when it’s time to delete it:

+- Confirm that your organization has the `org-deletion` feature flag set to `true`.

+  - To add this flag, go to the Site Admin page, click "Feature flags" in the left menu, then "Create feature flag".
+  - Type the flag name (`org-deletion`), set its type to `boolean` and its value to `true`.

 - Go to your organization settings page.
 You can access it from the Site Admin area, in the left side bar, under Organizations.
-Or you can quickly navigate to the top right menu where you will also find a link to it.
+Or quickly navigate to the top right menu where you can also find a link to your org.

+- You will see the "Delete this organization" button in the bottom of the page.
+Go ahead and click it, confirming the deletion by typing the org's name in the input field.

-- Click the Delete Organization button in the bottom of the page.
-This action can't be undone and will hard delete the organization along with all these following resources associated to it:
+  Note that this action can't be undone and will hard delete the organization along with all these following resources associated to it:

   - org_members
   - org_invitations
   - registry_extensions